zetok/gentoo-overlay-tox/README.md

   emerge --sync
 ```

-*Note: See [AUTHORS] (https://github.com/urras/gentoo-overlay-tox/blob/master/AUTHORS) for the people who created these Ebuilds.*
+*Note: See [AUTHORS] (https://github.com/urras/gentoo-overlay-tox/blob/master/AUTHORS) for the people who created many of  these Ebuilds.*